 Geoff Stonebanks – Thompson & Morgan blog

 “I would have no hesitation in recommending fuchsias to any garden owner wanting long lasting and interesting colour in their garden,” says Geoff Stonebanks in his article for the Thompson & Morgan blog.
 In his post about the ‘Fuchsia Festival at Driftwood’, Geoff recommends Fuchsia ‘Lady Boothby’ and Fuchsia ‘Lady in Black’ for stunning displays all summer long.
 A prolific fuchsia grower, Geoff uses his multi-award-winning garden to raise money for good causes.

 We hope you’ve enjoyed our selection of the best fuchsia content available, and feel ready to get started with planting and growing your own spectacular fuchsias.
+If you’re still hungry for even more fuchsia info, check out our fuchsia hub page.
 Do you know of a great article we’ve missed?
 We’d love to hear from you.
 Get in touch via Twitter, Facebook or Instagram, or tag us at #YourTMGarden.